How to get training and advice, exam adjustments, free assistive technology and laptop 'death certificates'.

 This includes, but is not restricted to:

-Please direct all training requests to Information Services (IS) Helpline.
+Please direct all training requests to the IS Helpline:

 Information Services can implement specialist IT adjustments that have been requested for disabled students’ essay-based exams by the Student Disability Service.
 This service is only available for centrally-bookable exams.

-Once we receive an adjustments schedule from the Registry, we:
+Once we receive an adjustments schedule from Student Administration, we:

 Please note that we are only responsible for the implementation of IT adjustments for exams.